0xBloctopus/thorchain-package/DEMO_GUIDE.md

 # THORChain Development Environment Demo Guide

 ## Overview
 This guide demonstrates how to use the THORChain package as a complete development environment for WASM contract deployment, testing, and interaction via memo-based transactions.
-This is a comprehensive 75-minute demo that covers the entire developer workflow.
+This is a comprehensive 75-minute demo that covers the entire developer workflow, including automatic mimir configuration for contract deployment on forked networks.

 ## Quick Start